 Check the price or buy here: Retrospec Weekender 10′ Inflatable SUP Package.

 Retrospec is a well-known brand.
-And now this year they’ve got one of the boards very competitively priced, the one this review is about.
 The Retrospec Weekender 10′ iSUP is perfect for beginners looking for a good quality all-around inflatable paddle board.

-As long as your weight is less than 240 pounds, up to 275 would be stretching it given the size and design of the board (so ideally less than 220 pounds), and the style of the board was to your liking, you’re probably looking at the best cheap option this year.
+As long as your weight is less than 240 pounds, up to 275 would be stretching it given the size and design of the board (so ideally less than 220 pounds), and the style of the board was to your liking, it’s a decent option.

 Retrospec Weekender 10′ iSUP board package includes a 3-piece adjustable aluminium paddle, backpack carry bag, high-pressure handpump, 3 removable fins, a waterproof phone case, and a repair kit.

 It’s simple, buy here: Retrospec Weekender 10′ iSUP Package.